MAY 19th, 2022

 more of naava's investment memorandum

-This isn’t usually a section for an investment memorandum, as not every company has IP, but if they did, this is a good paradigm to follow.
+This isn’t usually a section for an offering memorandum, as not every company has IP, but if they did, this is a good paradigm to follow.
+This can offer investors a view on how the company differentiates itself from the competitive landscape.
 Well-presented and easy-to-follow.

 Financials